 From MariaDB to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing MariaDB data in Amazon QuickSight is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites MariaDB to Redshift, MariaDB to BigQuery, MariaDB to Azure SQL Data Warehouse, MariaDB to PostgreSQL, MariaDB to Panoply, and MariaDB to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites MariaDB to Redshift, MariaDB to BigQuery, MariaDB to Azure Synapse Analytics, MariaDB to PostgreSQL, MariaDB to Panoply, and MariaDB to Snowflake.